 If we accept additional Purchase Payments after the Rider Effective Date, we will increase the Protected Payment Base by the amount of the Purchase Payments.
-However, we reserve the right to reject or restrict, at our discretion, any additional Purchase Payments.
-If we decide to no longer accept Purchase Payments, we will not accept subsequent Purchase Payments for your Contract or any other optional living benefit riders that you may own while this Rider remains in effect.
+See Example 2 in the APPENDIX: PORTFOLIO INCOME PROTECTOR (SINGLE & JOINT) SAMPLE CALCULATIONS for a numerical example of adjustments to the Protected Payment Base when an additional Purchase Payment is made.
+We reserve the right to reject or restrict, at our discretion, any additional Purchase Payments.
+If we exercise our right to reject or restrict any future Purchase Payments, we will provide 30 days advance notice to the Owner.
+If we decide to no longer accept Purchase Payments, we will not accept subsequent Purchase Payments for your Contract and any limitations will be applied uniformly to all Contract Owners.

-If you annuitize the Contract at the maximum Annuity Date specified in your Contract and this Rider is still in effect at the time of your election and a Life Only fixed annuity option is chosen, the annuity payments will be equal to the greater of:
+If you annuitize the Contract at the maximum Annuity Date specified in your Contract and this rider is still in effect at the time of your election and a Life Only fixed annuity option is chosen, the annuity payments will be equal to the greater of: